mridul037/mridul037/README.md

 **Quote of the hour:**

-Our goals are very simple.
-We're going to create the software that puts a computer on every desk and in every home.
+The only way to learn a new programming language is by writing programs in it.

-~ Bill Gates
+~ Dennis Ritchie
 <pre>

 </pre>